kelu124/legacy/README.md

 ## Raw data

-In the data folder, one can find the raw_data.txt file wich containe the raw data of a whole image made on 61 lines.s
+In the data folder, one can find the raw_data.txt file wich containe the raw data of a whole image made on 61 lines.

+## Emulator

+In this folder, on can find the emulteur.py file that emulate the data sending by the Red Pitaya.